Seunghyeon-Kim-0920/Machine-learning-project/README.md

-This work was done by \[TON NOM] and \[NOMS DES AUTRES MEMBRES] as students at ESILV in the financial engineering and data science major.
+This work was done by Seunghyeon Kim and Martin Bouleuc as students at ESILV in the financial engineering major.